There is no road into Crovie. There never has been.

 What Life Actually Looks Like Here

+The car stays at the top.
+Everything else comes in by hand.
 Residents use wheelbarrows for heavy loads.
 A delivery of coal or logs gets wheeled down the hill path.
-Moving a piece of furniture means roping in the neighbours — there is no other option.
-For something large, like a new sofa or a chest freezer, the whole small community tends to get involved.
+Moving a piece of furniture means roping in the neighbours, because there is no other option.
+For anything larger — a new sofa, a chest freezer — the whole small community tends to get involved.

 In return, they get a silence most people will never know.
-On a still evening, you can hear the water lapping against the seawall.
-You can hear the gulls settling on the rooftops.
-You can hear, if you listen carefully, almost nothing at all.
+On a still evening, you can hear the water lapping against the seawall, the gulls settling on the rooftops, and, if you listen carefully, almost nothing at all.
+A community of fifty people who depend on each other.
+Mornings without traffic.
+Evenings without noise.
+For those who choose to live here, the trade is entirely worth it.

-Gardenstown and the Bay Between
+Gardenstown and the Path Between

 Just around the headland from Crovie lies Gardenstown, the village that absorbed many of its neighbours after 1953.
 The two communities share a coastline, a heritage, and a bond that the storm actually deepened rather than severed.